Shell Field Guide

 Functions are functions.
 They receive arguments, and they return a value.

-The special thing about functions in shell is that they also can use the file descriptors of the process.
+The special thing about shell functions is that they also can use the file descriptors of the process.
 That means that they "inherit" STDIN, STDOUT, STDERR (and maybe more).

 Use them.